-William "Lee" Thuston serves as Burr & Forman's Chairman overseeing the firm's Executive Committee as well as strategic initiatives, business development and client service programs.
+William "Lee" Thuston recently became Burr & Forman's Chairman overseeing the firm's Executive Committee as well as strategic initiatives, business development and client service programs.
 Prior to becoming Chairman, Lee had served as Firm Managing Partner since 2005.
 Lee practices in the Corporate/Tax practice group where he focuses on economic development, business and succession planning, trusts and estates, tax law, and international law.

 Lee is a driving force behind Alabama’s economic development and has played a large role in some of the state’s major manufacturing deals.
 Lee has a wide variety of involvement in the manufacturing industry which includes serving as Alabama Counsel during the site selection and negotiation processes for Mercedes-Benz U.S. International, Inc.; Mi-Tech Steel, Inc.; and IPSCO Steel when these companies chose to locate their facilities to Alabama.
 His experience in the automotive industry also includes assisting Honda Manufacturing of Alabama with the implementation of its incentives package with the State for the development of its plant in Lincoln, AL, as well as assisted Hyundai Motor Manufacturing Alabama, LLC with the implementation of its incentive package with the State for the development of its plant in Montgomery, AL. He represented Honda in the establishment of its transmission manufacturing facility in Tallapoosa, GA in 2004.

 In addition to working directly with state government and the departments of commerce, local government, and developers, Lee is actively involved with organizations like the Birmingham Business Alliance – the organization that created Blueprint Birmingham, and the Alabama Automotive Manufacturer’s Association.